Box Plot Examples in Statistics

 Concept Recap

-A visual display showing the five-number summary: minimum, Q1, median, Q3, and maximum, often with outliers marked separately.
+A visual display of the five-number summary: minimum, first quartile (Q1), median, third quartile (Q3), and maximum.

 A box plot is like an X-ray of your data's skeleton.
 The box shows where the middle 50% of data lives.
 The line inside is the median.
 The whiskers stretch to the extremes.
 You instantly see the center, spread, and any unusual values.